acts-project/acts/docs/tracking.md

-Before the vertex fit, we linearize tracks in the vicinity of the vertex seed under assuming that they follow a helical (for constant magnetic field) or straight (for no magnetic field) trajectory [^phd:piacquadio:2010].
+Before the vertex fit, we linearize tracks in the vicinity of the vertex seed under assuming that they follow a helical (for constant magnetic field) or straight (for no magnetic field) trajectory[^phd:piacquadio:2010].
 The vertex fitter then uses this linearization to improve the position of the vertex seed.
-Furthermore, the track momenta are refitted under the assumption that the tracks originate at the vertex [^billoirfitting:1992] [^Fruhwirth:1987fm].
+Furthermore, the track momenta are refitted under the assumption that the tracks originate at the vertex [^Fruhwirth:1987fm],[^billoirfitting:1992] .

 One issue with an approach like this is that the assignment of tracks to vertices is ambiguous.
-To avoid this, one can perform a multi-vertex fit, where vertices compete for tracks.
+As an improvement, one can perform a multi-vertex fit, where vertices compete for tracks.
 This means that one track can be assigned to several vertices.
-Their contribution to each vertex fit is determined by a weight factor, which, in turn, depends on the tracks' compatibility with respect to all vertices [^fruwirth:amvfitting:2004].
+Their contribution to each vertex fit is determined by a weight factor, which, in turn, depends on the tracks' compatibility with respect to all vertices[^fruwirth:amvfitting:2004].

 A flowchart of a multi-vertex reconstruction chain is shown in {numref}`vertexing_flowchart`.